Instructions for Applying for a Visa to the People's Republic of China (2026/5/25)

 We kindly remind you that:

-(1) The consular officer may require the applicant to provide other proof documents or supplementary materials, or require an interview with the applicant depending on the case.
+(1) Consular officers may require the applicant to provide other proof documents or supplementary materials, or require an interview with the applicant depending on the case.
+Processing time may be extended accordingly.

 (2) The consular officer will decide on whether or not to issue the visa and on its validity, duration of stay and number of entries in light of specific conditions of the applicant.